godotengine/godot-docs/learning/workflow/assets/import_process.rst

 What is it for?
 ---------------

-When Godot was created, it was probably after several failed and not so failed engine attempts (well, each attempt failed a little less.. and so on).
-One of the most difficult areas of creating game engines is managing the import process.
+One of the most difficult things to get right when creating game engines is managing the import process.
 That means, getting the assets that artists make into the game, in a way that functions optimally.

-Artists use certain tools and formats, and programmers would rather have their data into a different format.
+Artists use certain tools and formats, and programmers would rather have their data in a different format.
 This is because artists put their focus on creating assets with the best quality possible, while programmers have to make sure they actually run at decent speed (or run at all), use a certain amount of memory, and don't take ages loading